 Models Reviewed by the TAG - A number of existing models were reviewed and summarized for discussion by the TAG.
 Below is an overview sheet on each model they have examined to date.

 During its tenure, the TAG developed a new model for consideration.
 This model, the Primary Health Center, was developed and tested and has become a resource in national discussions.
-The following resources document the work that was done on the model.
-New Mexico, Colorado, Oklahoma and Kansas have recently begun work to build on this model.
-A PowerPoint shared with CMS Regional and Central Office representatives is also provided below.
+The following resources document work on the model.